enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 -----------------------------------------

 It has been made possible to detach components from fragments, where the fragment have grown too complex.
-This is both possible directly on the fragment, and from the Page Contributions view.
+This is both possible directly on the fragment, and from the Page Editor view.

 Publishing Issue Comments